textileio/community/docs/powergate/faq.md

 ### I've made a deal in Testnet/SR2, how can I know everything is working okay?

 We recommend using the `pow ffs -t <ffs-token> log <pushed-cid>` which provides a human-friendy output.
-Creating deals in testnet can take more than 10hrs in the usual case, and many things can go wrong since Powergate is being relatively open to miners that provide storage in the network, so they might go offline at any time, be unreliable, or have network problems.
+Creating deals on any Filecoin network can take more than 10hrs in the usual case, and many things can go wrong since Powergate is being relatively open to miners that provide storage in the network, so they might go offline at any time, be unreliable, or have network problems.

 ### I see a log error `already tracking identifier: <cid>`, what should I do?